Great Forest: Get Ready for LEED v5

 We have identified the top three ways LEED v5 will impact waste management.
 Read on to get actionable tips to help you align your waste strategy with LEED standards.
 If you have questions about these updates, our waste experts are here to help.

-Top 3 Ways LEED v5 Will Impact Waste Management, With Actionable Tips
+Top 3 Ways LEED v5 Will Impact Waste Management

 1) Lower Barrier to Entry for Waste

-LEED v5 Building Operations + Maintenance significantly lowers the waste diversion threshold from 40 percent to just 6 percent, while also increasing the number of points available for higher diversion rates.
-This is to encourage more projects to pursue waste diversion and reduction initiatives.
-Even buildings in the early stages of waste reduction can qualify for LEED credits while working toward long-term zero waste goals.
+LEED v5 Building Operations + Maintenance significantly lowers the waste diversion threshold from 40 percent to just 6 percent, while also increasing the number of points available for higher diversion rates (up to 12 available credit points for 80% diversion).
+This will encourage more projects to pursue waste diversion and reduction initiatives.
+While there is no minimum requirement, even buildings in the early stages of waste reduction can qualify for LEED credits while working toward long-term zero waste goals.

 2) Zero Waste Planning is Now Required